University Of Alberta

 Could a ketone drink help heart failure patients in the hospital?

 Symptom relief Not yet recruitingThis study tests whether a special ketone drink can help people hospitalized with acute heart failure.
-Sixty participants will receive either the drink or a placebo for five days.
-Researchers will measure changes in heart stress markers and symptoms to see if the drink improves r…
+The drink is given three times a day for five days.
+Researchers will measure changes in heart stress markers and symptoms.
+The goal is to see if ketones can improve energy for t…

 Phase: NA • Sponsor: University of Alberta • Aim: Symptom relief